-- 9. Fund Concentration.
+- 4. Diversification.
+Diversification is important in managing portfolio risk and achieving superior risk-adjusted returns across financial market environments.
+However, given the size of the Fund it is possible to over-diversify and incur substandard performance.
+IMD shall therefore endeavor to thoughtfully diversify across asset categories, strategies, systematic risk exposures, and investment managers, unless otherwise prudent, by considering the marginal impact of new investment allocations on cost, risk, and risk-adjusted returns.
+IMD shall regularly source and evaluate new investments which may offer diversification benefits. - 5.
+Geography.
+Unless otherwise prohibited, the Fund may invest in issuers, vehicles, or strategies domiciled within and/or outside the U.S. - 6.
+Leverage.
+Leverage is an important risk factor at the portfolio company level and at the vehicle level.
+IMD shall review and monitor the use of leverage to determine reasonableness in the context of investment strategy and contribution to risk. - 7.
+Investment Firm Concentration.
+No external firm shall actively manage more than 25% of a Portfolio on an allocation basis at the time of initial investment, unless specifically approved by the Treasurer. - 8.
+Investment Strategy Concentration.
+No individual external active investment strategy shall exceed 10% of a Portfolio on an allocation basis at the time of initial investment, unless specifically approved by the Treasurer. - 9.
+Fund Concentration.
 IMD shall consider external firm level risk in sizing an investment/commitment to invest for a given opportunity.
-Ordinarily, a Portfolio's assets shall constitute less than a 25% economic interest of a given investment vehicle at the time of making the investment/commitment.
+Ordinarily, a Portfolio's assets shall constitute less than 25% by economic interest in a given investment vehicle at the time of making the investment/commitment.
 This limitation does not apply to customized investment programs where the Fund is the sole or principal investor other than the investment manager or its affiliate. - 10.
 Vintage Year.
-IMD will endeavor to diversify capital commitments across vintage years and, correspondingly, economic, and financial market cycles, to help protect the portfolio from concentration risk in any one year-absent compelling reasons to not diversify.
-Annual investment work plans will be used to develop a multi-year forward calendar and indicative commitment pacing for Portfolios. - 11.
+IMD shall endeavor to diversify capital commitments across vintage years and, correspondingly, economic, and financial market cycles, to help protect the Portfolio from concentration risk in any one year unless it finds compelling reasons to not diversify.
+Annual investment work plans shall be used to develop a multi-year forward calendar and indicative commitment pacing for Portfolios. - 11.
 Securities Lending.
-The Cash Portfolio, Investment Grade Fixed Income Portfolio, and-Global Public Equity Portfolio may maintain a securities lending program(s) designed to earn incremental income by taking advantage of the market demand for securities held in this portfolio.
+The Cash Portfolio, Investment Grade Fixed Income Portfolio, Inflation Sensitive Portfolio, Core Real Estate Portfolio, and Public Equity Portfolio may maintain a securities lending program(s) designed to earn incremental income by taking advantage of the market demand for securities held in each of these Portfolios.
 The incremental income can help offset custodial costs and improve the overall return on Fund assets.
-Securities Lending will be governed by a separate policy approved by the Treasurer.
-IMD will review such policy no less frequently than triennially. - 12.
-Transition management.
-IMD will maintain and periodically update a pool of firms that are able to evaluate and conduct asset transitions.
-IMD may also utilize such firms or specialists to manage and transact in-kind distributions.
+Securities Lending shall be governed by investment guidelines to be developed by IMD and approved by the Treasurer.
+When implemented, IMD shall review such guidelines no less frequently than triennially. - 12.
+Transition Management.
+IMD shall maintain and periodically update a pool of firms that are able to evaluate and conduct asset transitions.
+IMD also may utilize such firms or specialists to manage and dispose of in-kind distributions.